lifedox/granular-configuration-language/doc-spec/plugins.md

 ### Laziness Decorator

-- Defines the laziness of tags and the required positional parameters
+- Defines the laziness of tags and the required positional parameters.
   - `value`'s type is determined by [Tag Type Decorator](#tag-type-decorator).
 - There are five options (these are all the possible options).
   - These make the tag lazy, so the Tag Logic runs at Fetch.